 Net constraints are constraints applied to nets.
 They include Width (only used for routing), Critical Path (the instances forming the net critical path) and Net Pin Side (the access direction for IO pins).

 Design constraints are constraints applied to the current design.
 They include:

-- Contact sharing - whether devices can share contacts or diffusion, if their respective diffusion areas are on the same net.
+- Source/Drain Contact Sharing - whether devices can share contacts or diffusion, if their respective diffusion areas are on the same net.

 - Resizing of resistors and capacitors - if resizing is allowed.